Stan2by/IOS/README.md

   ![iphone](https://github.com/mast2016/IOS/blob/master/iphone2.PNG?raw=true "iPhone")

-  6. Go to home MaST apps will be downloaded and install on your device
+  6. Go to home, MaST apps will be downloaded and install on your device